lupantech/dl4math/README.md

 For more details, please refer to the paper: [A Survey of Deep Learning for Mathematical Reasoning](https://arxiv.org/abs/2212.10535).

 :bell: If you have any suggestions or notice something we missed, please don't hesitate to let us know.
-You can directly email Pan Lu (lupantech@gmail.com), comment on the [twitter](https://twitter.com/lupantech/status/1605400505697841155), or post a issue on this repo.
+You can directly email Pan Lu (lupantech@gmail.com), comment on the [twitter](https://twitter.com/lupantech/status/1605400505697841155), or post an issue on this repo.